IG-Community/Winget-Script/README.md

 4. Mozilla Thunderbird
 5. VLC Media Player
 6. Adobe Acrobat Reader DC
-7. Oracle Java Runtime Environment (optional)
+7. Oracle Java Runtime Environment

 The script checks if the respective software is already installed on the system and skips the installation if it is detected.
 Otherwise, the script installs the software unnoticed.